 Now working alongside Mr. Morgan, Alexander brings with him his own ideas and a fresh approach to art, from a theatrical performer’s perspective.
 From stage to television, he creates unique performances mixing media, fine art, music, dance, film, fashion, and roller skating.

 Alexander has created a new dance form.
 RollerSlay, combining ballet and club dancing on roller skates.
-Not only has Mr. Alexander been a staple in the New York skate scene, he has appeared at the Metropolitan Pavilion and Hunter College, and has been photographed in The New York Times and in a new book called SEPT.
+Not only has Mr. Alexander been a staple in the New York skate scene, he has appeared at the Metropolitan Pavilion and Hunter College, and has been photographed in The New York Times, The New York Post, and in a new book called SEPT.
 2020 NYC.
 Alexander has been seen abroad in Paris, Belgium, Berlin, and photographs of his roller skating have made it all the way to the SO1 Gallery in Tokyo, Japan.
-Alexander has made television appearances on ABC, PIX 11, and in Belgium on BE NY.
-Alexander has performed in the North Charleston Arts Fest, Landing On Planet Odds in the Miami Design District, Buro 79 Outdoor Gallery in Wynwood, and a special film with Graffiti Artist ZeFlorist in Miami, Florida.
+Alexander has made television appearances on ABC, WPIX 11, and in Belgium on BE NY.
+Alexander has performed in the North Charleston Arts Fest, Landing On Planet Odds in the Miami Design District, Buro 79 Outdoor Gallery in Wynwood, Hot Honey Sundays Pride Celebration at The Greenpoint Terminal Market in Brooklyn, and a special film with Graffiti Artist ZeFlorist in Miami, Florida.
 Alexander is creating a theatrical presentation for the fall of 2021 where skating will take you to another dimension!

 At the moment, he is filming a documentary, The Life of Edward Morgan, and producing The Edith Piaf 100th Anniversary Project. (see Edith Piaf video)